datacentricdesign/wheelchair-design-platform/platform/workshops/Workshop1.md

 python3 -m pip install 'python-language-server[all]'
 ```

-When it is installed, on the top menu of Atom, click on *'Atom' >
+When it is installed, on the top menu of Atom, click on *'Packages' >
-'Preferences' > 'Packages'*.
-Search and install 'atom-ide-ui' and 'ide-python'.
+'Settings View' > 'Install Packages/Themes'*.
+Search and install 'atom-ide-ui'
+and 'ide-python'.

 ## 1.4 Git & GitHub